 I have written earlier this year about the Plato vs. Aristotle conflict - in the organizational aspect, putting the organization in the middle, and the employee serves the organization goals vs. putting the employee in the middle, and having the organization as a platform to achieve the employee's goals.
 When talking about top talents, they tend to be in the Aristotle side of the spectrum.
 A recent article by Forbes discusses ten reasons why large companies are not good at retaining their top talents.
 I still work at the big blue (IBM Haifa Research Lab), so I probably not qualified as top talent, but I heard all of these arguments before from people who left big companies.
 The ten reasons relate to large companies' red tape; failing to find a project that matches the top talent's passion; annual reviews and career developments issues; lack of patience from the company's part to the top talents' initiative which can be longer term; lack of other top talents around, and mediocre management that don't know how to manage top talent -- very interesting!

-This is a blog describing some thoughts about issues related to event processing.
-It is written by Opher Etzion and reflects the author's own opinions and not necessarily those of the author's employer - IBM
+This is a blog describing some thoughts about issues related to event processing and thoughts related to my current role.
+It is written by Opher Etzion and reflects the author's own opinions

 Thursday, December 29, 2011